 In an urban environment, when we want to partake of nature, we take what we can get.
 I was very distraught this afternoon because a tree was cut down behind my apartment.
 A big, beautiful tree, always full of birds & squirrels, that seemed pretty healthy to me.
 Why???

-As a result I needed to get out to
+As a result I needed to get out to nature, quick.

 In the Medford area, there's the Middlesex Fells, which is actually a fairly large expanse of land and water.
 Though surrounded by highway, you can actually hike quite a bit in the Fells.
 (I've even gotten lost a few times--thanks Julie) You can also experience some panoramic views of the Boston skyline.